 By completion of the MSFA degree, students will be able to:

-- Incorporate social and ethical concerns into financial decision-making
+- Incorporation of AI and ESG into financial decision-making

 Information on this page is subject to change.
 Official program and course information is available in the University of La Verne Catalog.